 Reduced energy consumption and flexible electric heating: the future of the energy transition has already started here, in a city quarter from the 1960s, of all places.
 Incidentally, the WindNODE project shows how the CO2 targets of the building industry for 2030 can also be achieved at a favourable cost to the consumer.

 How do we get society involved in shaping the energy transition?
 In the WindNODE Challenge, Berlin Partner for Business and Technology is testing ‘serious gaming’ as a social simulation of the energy transition.
 The participants slip into new roles and experience something entirely unexpected.

 In the scope of WindNODE, software and hardware developers such as Bosch Software Innovations and devolo are developing and testing the technology to mobilise thousands of small installations for the energy transition together with system operator Stromnetz Berlin.
 This will form the digital backbone for the power grid of the future.

-Digital meters provide more and more real-time data about the generation of electricity by wind turbines and solar installations.
+Digital meters provide more and more real-time data about the generation by wind turbines and PV.
 They help to make the power grid fit for the energy transition.
-The Berlin start-up Solandeo uses these data for faster and cheaper forecasts with a higher geographic resolution for the generation of electricity from renewable sources.
-In doing so, it helps system operators and electricity traders to render the energy transition more affordable and more secure.
+Solandeo uses these data for faster and cheaper forecasts with a higher geographic resolution of generation from renewables.
+In doing so, it helps system operators and electricity traders.

 At the ‘European Energy Forum’ (EUREF), beneath the gasometer in Berlin-Schöneberg, GASAG Solution Plus is testing a Power-to-Heat/Power-to-Cold installation that is unique in Germany as part of WindNODE.
 Their first learning: demand is greater than anticipated.